 You can specify the frequency of receiving aggregate reports on the DMARC report under the “ri” tag.
 The default is 24 hours, but you can change it to any other convenient interval.

-EasyDMARC’s user-friendly DMARC Aggregate XML Reports Analyzer makes working with your data and sending sources super practical.
-It also gives you a bird’s eye view of your email infrastructure.
+EasyDMARC’s user-friendly DMARC Aggregate XML Reports Analyzer makes working with your data and sending sources practical.
+It also gives you an overview of your email infrastructure.

 If you want Aggregate reports sent to your EasyDMARC dashboard, use EasyDMARC’s URI for the “rua” tag.
 Here’s an example of the tag usage in your DMARC record: